mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 **Observers** can remain logged in even if the **user in control** logs out.

-The **user in control** can change proposal without signing out.
-This automatically log out any **observers** that are not part of the new proposal, except **staff**.
-Users can only choose proposals they belong to.
+The **user in control** can change session / proposal without signing out.
+He can only choose between intersection sessions - sessions to which all logged-in users belong to.
+Hence, the list of available  sessions displayed is the same for every user.
+Example:

+    User 1 has access to sessions A B C
+    User 2 has access to sessions A B
+    User 3 has access to session A
+    All of them are logged in and see only session A.
+    If user 3 logs out, user 1 and 2 will see sessions A and B.
+    If only user 1 stays logged in, all the sessions are visible.

 ## Control:

-It should be clear who is **in control** (hostname of the machine should be included to know if its remote or on the beamline) and who are the **observers**.
+It should be clear who is **in control** (hostname of the machine should be included tondicate whether it is remote or on the beamline) and who are the **observers**.

-**Observers** can ”ask for control”, **user in control** can give or deny control.
+Users can ”ask for control” or "take control".
+The **user in control** can accept or deny the request.

-There is a timeout so an **observer** does not stay waiting for the control forever.
-After the timeout the user will get control (if there was no deny signal from **user in control**).
-This feature is enabled by default, but can be disabled.
+There is a parameter named: TIMEOUT_GIVES_CONTROL which, if enabled, triggers a timeout (30 seconds) after the control request and.
+If there has been no deny signal in the meantime, the request is accepted automatically.
+In the current version of MXCuBE, this feature is disabled by default.

-**Staff** can always “take control” or “ask for control”, even if the “get control after time out” feature is disabled.

-The **user in control** should be able to give control to any specific user.
+The **user in control** is able to "give control" to any other user.

-If the **user  in control** logs out, any of the **observers** can ”ask for control”, and this user will immediately get control.
+If the **user in control** logs out, any user can ”take control”, and this user will immediately get it.
+If nobody has taken control in the meantime:
+* upon re-logging in, the former **user in control** still has it, or
+* the first newly logged-in user gets it.

 ## New login:

-Meaning: login of already logged in user in another browser, browser tab or window, computer, etc.
+A new login occurs when the same user logs into MXCuBE and then opens it again in a separate tab, window, browser, or on another computer.

-Already logged users (whether they are **in control**, **observers** or **staff**) can always make a new login.
+Any user can always initiate a new login.

-New login inherits all session data such as queues, control status, drawn points etc.

-After new login the old one is quit silently and immediately.
+Currently, two scenarios can occur:

+* If the user opens MXCuBE again within **the same browser session** by opening multiple public tabs/windows or multiple private tabs/windows in the same browser, the browser sends the MXCuBE session cookie to the back-end.
+As a result, the user is automatically logged in within the same  MXCuBE "user session".
+In this case, the new login inherits all session data, including queues, drawn points, control state etc.

+* If the user opens MXCuBE in a **separate browser session**, by opening windows in different browser modes - public vs. private, browser profiles, different browsers or computers, the browser has no MXCuBE session cookie to send.
+Consequently, the user lands on the login page and must log in again.
+Once logged in, MXCuBE creates new "user session", the UI displays two active users where the second instance of the user is classified as an **observer**.

 ## User with **staff** privileges

 They can always:
-* Login - they do not need to be part of any proposal (it does not need to be checked to let them login).
-After login they see the `Select session` modal with the list of proposals they belong to.
-They could choose any proposal from it.
-If they type in a number or keyword they search through full list of proposals (even the ones they do not belong to) and they can select each one.
+* Login - they do not need to be part of any session (or proposal), and this is not checked during login procedure.
+After logging in, they see the `Select session` modal with the list of sessions they belong to.
+They could choose any session from this list, or if they type in a number or keyword, they can search through full list of sessions / proposals, including ones they do not belong to, and they can select each one.
-* Logout any user (**in control** or **observer**).
+* Logout any user (including the **user in control**).
-* Take and move control from user to another one.
-* Change proposal without logging out.
-* Restart the server

-## Sessions:

-If user login and there is session MXCuBE will use it – applies to **staff** members and common users.

-If user login and there is no sesion the MXCuBE creates new one applies to **staff** members and common users.

-If they change proposal what happens with the session is covered above.
+* Move experimental session timewise - reschedule it.
+* Move experimental session beamline-wise.

 ## Improper logout (without sign out button):

-Closing or crashing browser of last logged in user activates an “idle timeout” (15 minutes for example as default value).
-If there is any **user in control** or **observer** still logged in, the timeout will not be activated.

-After the idle timeout, user data (points, queues etc.) is lost.

-If the user logs in again before the end of the “idle timeout”,  this data will be still available (this covers closing MXCuBE by mistake).

-If the **user in control** logged out improperly, the **observers** can “ask for control” and it will be given to them after certain time (mentioned in 3.3.) since there is no “deny” signal from the **user in control**.

-Users who are not part of the proposal need to wait for the idle timeout to pass until the formerly **user in control** data is cleaned.
-After that time any user can login.

-**Staff** can kick out any idle user (or restart the server) so that the formerly **user in control** data is cleaned, and any user can login immediately.
-Restarting  server causes logging out every user.
+Closing the browser window with a logged-in user might be caused by unpredictable scenarios such as losing internet connection or browser crash, or there might be an automatic data collection over the night.
+Therefore, only the HTTP session data is cleared, according to the web session expiration time.
+However, queue, points etc. are not removed or cleared.
+After logging back in, these data are restored.

+Closing the browser without using the sign-out button when user experiments are about to finish must be explicitly resolved by local intervention.
+Local intervention allows for properly logging out the user and activating the upcoming session.